AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/my-work-widget.md

 >[!TIP]
 >
 >If you are looking for more specific filtering options, you can use the My Task or My Issue widgets.
-For more information on My Task and My Issue filters, see [New Home widget filters overview](/help/quicksilver/workfront-basics/using-home/new-home/widget-filter-overview-new-home.md).
+For more information on My Task and My Issue filters, see [Home widget filters overview](/help/quicksilver/workfront-basics/using-home/using-the-home-area/widget-filter-overview-home.md).

 ## Organize your work